 Controlling Scale on Outdoor Plants

 - Scale insects can overwinter as nymphs or eggs tucked away in tree bark.
 Spray recently infested plants with dormant oil, in late spring, just before the leaves unfurl.
 This will smother the scale before they have a chance to form their protective coating.

 - If you catch the problem early, pruning infected branches is often the easiest and surest solution.
 Inspect the plant thoroughly, as well as any adjacent plants, to ensure you have gotten all infested stems.

-- Scale are preyed on by beneficial insects like soldier beetles, lady beetles and parasitic wasps.
+- Scale are preyed on by beneficial insects like soldier beetles, lady beetles, and parasitic wasps.
 You can encourage them by providing them with food and shelter.
 You can also purchase beneficial insects by mail, to release in your garden.

-- Indoor Plants: Since there are no predators indoors, scale will spread even faster than it does outdoors.
-You will need to be extremely diligent about controlling or removing scale, when it infests indoor plants.
+- Since there are no predators indoors, scale insects will spread even faster than they do outdoors.
+You will need to be extremely diligent about controlling or removing scale when it infests indoor plants.

 - If you catch the problem early enough, pruning out the infested stems could alleviate the problems.
 Keep a close eye, for several weeks, to make sure no new scale appear on the plant.
 Dispose of the pruned stems immediately.

 - Remove existing scale by rubbing gently with a facial quality sponge dipped in rubbing alcohol.
 The alcohol alone should kill the scale, but the dead insects will remain on your plants and make it difficult for you to scout for new infestations.
 The small facial sponges, found in the cosmetic aisle, are abrasive, yet soft enough to use without scraping the plant stems.
 Be sure to buy plain sponges, without cleanser or lotion in them.
 As always, test on a small area first, since some plants are more sensitive than others.